 or starchy vegetable.3.
 Add a fruit.
 I like to add cantaloupe to the side, or pineapple or berries or a peach or anything that is in season.
 You can have it on the side, as a dessert or on top of the salad.
 4. Top it with a meat of your choice.
 Vary your meats.
 For a no cook option I use Applegate farms deli meats: either ham, turkey, chicken, or roast beef.
 You can also use some leftovers if you have them laying around.
 5. Add some extra.
 You can add a handful of nuts or seeds for extra crunch and fats or a half of an avocado if you do not eat seeds.
 Add some fresh herbs to make it exciting (vary them so that it is a new salad each time) and you are done.
 With the fruit, I don’t need a dressing but if you need to have something just squeeze some fruit juice and some healthy oil onto the salad.
 But if your ingredients are good, then you won’t need much dressing if you need any at all.

 Sandwiches: Yes that is right.
-Using Paleo Wraps, which are AIP friendly also, you can make a wrap filled with veggies and some deli meat or some leftover chicken.
+Using Pure Wraps, which are AIP friendly also, you can make a wrap filled with veggies and some deli meat or some leftover chicken.
+I love to make some salmon salad, replacing the mayo with some avocado and olive oil and scooping this into my Paleo Wrap.
 Add a side of fruit and you are done.
-This can also be done with Nori sheets (a type of seaweed used in sushi) but it takes some practice to make these where they taste good with the distinctive taste of the nori: my recipe is turkey, bacon, avocado with cabbage and romaine.
+This can also be done with Nori sheets (a type of seaweed used in sushi- check ingredients for compliance) but it takes some practice to make these where they taste good with the distinctive taste of the nori: my recipe is turkey, bacon, avocado with cabbage and romaine.
 I tried ham and tomato, separately and I can tell you that this did NOT taste good with the nori.
 I will just save that for a Paleo wrap.
 There is Paleo bread that you can buy but it does contain citric acid which I am unsure if that particular brand uses citrus or corn/yeast to make their citric acid.
 Most brands use corn/yeast so I avoid it.
 On an energetic day, there are some great Paleo bread recipes out there that you can make, slice and freeze to thaw out and use as needed.
 Regardless of your sandwich choice, take any leftover lettuce and cabbage and eat it on the side with some fruit for a small side salad.

 Leftovers: reheated or on top of a bed greens.